In an Emergency

 - Warn any others nearby to evacuate, particularly if there are children or others requiring assistance

 - Extinguish any fires, smoking materials and potential ignition or spark sources – including any unnecessary electronic equipment

 - Call 911!

 - Call the pipeline company — look for pipeline right of way and warning signs for emergency call numbers

 Leaks are very rare but can be dangerous.
 If you think there may be a leak, take appropriate action!
 Better to contact the pipeline company and emergency responders than to leave things to chance.

 Did you know?

-From 2002 to 2009 the average annual volume released from CEPA member pipelines transporting liquid products was just two litres for every million litres transported — 99.9998% of the product was transported safely.
+From 2002 to 2012 the average annual volume released from CEPA member pipelines transporting liquid products was five litres for every million litres transported — 99.9998% of the product was transported safely.